 Ad exchanges are different to ad networks because the ad networks often add a markup.
 Exchanges can be private or open and offer greater control to app publishers over who can buy their ad space and the price desired.
 I found a great illustration from Bannerconnect showing how the system works:

 DFP is an ad server offered as a cloud solution that you set up yourself, but means it won’t initially contain any ads.
 Unlike AdMob you’ll have to get in direct contact with ad companies, acquire ad campaigns from these companies, book them into your ad server and display the ads in your app.
 You’ll get paid directly from the ad companies signed.
 So if you’re app is very popular and depending on your apps market, setting up a sales team to acquire premium ad campaigns is worth considering.
 Furthermore, you could use DFP to manage these premium campaigns or run your internal ad networks, and then arrange to use AdMob for ad impressions not filled from the premium campaigns.

-Google AdWords - marketing your app to all potential users across the Google Networks
+Google Ads – marketing your app to all potential users across the Google Networks

-Once you’ve connected your app to AdWords, before deciding on budget and app promotion campaign strategy in AdWords or any other means, and before deciding metrics like targeted Cost Per Install (CPI), estimating the value of one app download and the lifetime value of an install is essential.
+Once you’ve connected your app to Google Ads, before deciding on budget and app promotion campaign strategy in Google Ads or any other means, and before deciding metrics like targeted Cost Per Install (CPI), estimating the value of one app download and the lifetime value of an install is essential.
 This will show you how much you should invest to acquire one app user.
 Google’s dedicated page is here with extra tips, but their examples are shown below:

 Furthermore, you must decide if you’re aiming for in-app purchases or app installs as your main goal.
 Clearly and attractively displaying your apps values through your ads and app store page is essential to attract users and get those all important installs.